 Hope this helps and keep on practicing.

-My friends appreciate what I play now, all I have to say a special ‘thank’ to you for giving away such marvelous lessons online for free.
+My friends appreciate what I play now, all I have to say is a special ‘thank’ to you for giving away such marvelous lessons online for free.

 2) Thanks for the e-mail.
 I found your website after a quick Google search to find some good beginner lessons.
-I am happy with what I have read so far and I learnt useful information from the e-book.
+I am happy with what I have read so far and I learned useful information from the e-book.
 For example, the stretches are helping me out big time already (I also draw and paint digitally) even though I haven’t gotten a guitar to play yet.

-My older sister has an old classical guitar that is in great shape and she was going to let me have it ’til i can afford my own and also show me how to play a little.
+My older sister has an old classical guitar that is in great shape and she was going to let me have it ’til I can afford my own and also show me how to play a little.
 I think with that and your awesome website, I will learn to play in good time and have fun 😛

 I’ve already read the whole e-book and 3 of the beginner articles.
 However, I was confused about the fretboard and notes ’til i saw the video and read the explanation in the Understanding the Fretboard article and it clicked.
 I thought “wow that is easier than I thought!” and I went to sleep following the notes down the strings in my head.